sbonds/azure-vmchooser-docs/bulkuploader/inputfile.md

 * Don't be too restrictive!
 Options are great, but that does not mean that you need to be specific for every column.
   * Example : Asking for an SSD capable machine that should not be burstable will not render any results.
 * CSV stands for "comma-seperated values".
 So the values should be seperated by commas.
 Again, due to the fact that this was a common error, BulkUploader auto-detects the seperator.
+* If you do not need a field (and it's optional), remove it from the sheet, or enter the minimum value to avoid unwanted filtering.